LLMs Process Lists With General Filter Heads

 While in \Cref{sec:filtering_vs_answer_retrieval} we make the case that filter heads encode predicates rather than specific answers, our error analysis reveals that sometimes filter heads additionally transfer the position of the answer in the source prompt.

-When examining cases where our intervention fails, we find that the model sometimes selects the item at the same position as the original answer in the source prompt. \Cref{fig:residual_patching_results} also shows elevated scores for items matching the source answer's position $c_\text{oid}$ in critical layers, although not as high as $c_\text{targ}$.
+When we examine the cases where our intervention fails, we find that the model sometimes selects the item at the same position as the original answer in the source prompt. \Cref{fig:residual_patching_results} also shows elevated scores for items that match the position of the source answer $c_\text{oid}$ in critical layers, although not as high as $c_\text{targ}$.
 This suggests that the LM also encodes the positional information or \emph{order ID} \citep{feng2023language, prakash2025language} of $c_\text{src}$ alongside the predicate.
-A probable explanation for this is: as these filter heads are distributed across a range of layers, patching $q_\mathrm{src}$ from filter heads in later layers may bring over specific contribution from the filter heads in earlier layers.
+A probable explanation for this is that, since these filter heads are distributed across a range of layers, patching $q_\mathrm{src}$ from filter heads in later layers may bring over specific contributions from filter heads in earlier layers.

 To isolate the predicate signal from this positional bias, we use a simple trick: averaging the query states across multiple source prompts.
 We produce $n$ variations of the same source prompt $p_\text{src} = \mathbb{P}(\mathcal{C}_\text{src}, \psi_\text{src})$ by changing the index of the correct answer $c_\text{src}$. \Cref{fig:avg_trick} illustrates this idea.
-This trick improves our causality scores, also shown in \Cref{fig:avg_trick}.
+This simple averaging improves our causality scores.